ivsg-psu/Errata_Tutorials_CodeExercises/README.md

 **Note**: This "+ve number" cannot be greater than the money current_money_availble_to_invest.

-* "investment_in_or_out = -ve number" means that the money is being removed from the market.In simple terms, this means selling the stocks.
+* "investment_in_or_out = positive number" means that the money is being removed from the market.In simple terms, this means selling the stocks.

-**Note**: This "-ve number" cannot be greater than the money ( - current_investment_value).
+**Note**: This "negative number" cannot be greater than the money ( - current_investment_value).

 As in all the assignments, the user needs to verify answer using fcn_GradeCodeX.